The Shining (film): Casting

-Nicholson was Kubrick's first choice for the role of Jack Torrance; other actors considered included Robert De Niro (who said the film gave him nightmares for a month), Robin Williams, and Harrison Ford, all of whom met with Stephen King's disapproval.
-Stephen King, for his part, disavowed Nicholson because he thought that, since he had shot One Flew Over the Cuckoo's Nest, the viewer would tend to consider him an unstable individual from the beginning.
-For this reason, King preferred Jon Voight, Michael Moriarty, or Martin Sheen for the role, who would more faithfully represent the profile of the ordinary individual who is gradually driven to madness.
-In any case, from the beginning the writer was told that the actor for the lead role "was not negotiable."
+Jack Nicholson was Kubrick's first choice for the role of Jack Torrance; other actors considered included Robert De Niro (who said the film gave him nightmares for a month), Robin Williams and Harrison Ford, all of whom met with King's disapproval.
+Kris Kristofferson was Kubrick's backup choice if Nicholson had declined.
+King, for his part, disavowed Nicholson because he thought that, because of his part in One Flew Over the Cuckoo's Nest, the viewer would tend to consider him an unstable individual from the beginning.
+For this reason, King preferred Jon Voight, Michael Moriarty or Martin Sheen for the role, who would more faithfully represent the profile of the ordinary individual who is gradually driven to madness.
+In any case, from the beginning the writer was told that the actor for the lead role "was not negotiable".

-Although Jack Nicholson initially suggested that Jessica Lange would be a better fit for Stephen King's Wendy, Shelley Duvall knew early that she was the one cast for the role (Nicholson would work with Lange on his next movie, The Postman Always Rings Twice).
-Wendy's character in the film differs notably from the novel, where she appears more capable and less vulnerable.
-Throughout the filming Kubrick pushed Duvall hard.
-It is said that the scene in which, armed with the baseball bat, she walks backwards up the stairs before the attack of her husband (one of the most reshot scenes in all of cinema), she was not representing a terrified woman; Shelley was literally "terrified."
-According to the "Guinness Book of Records", Kubrick demanded the shot be repeated 127 times.
+Although Nicholson initially suggested that Jessica Lange would be a better fit for the role of Wendy Torrance, Shelley Duvall knew early that she was the one cast for the role (Nicholson would work with Lange on his next movie, The Postman Always Rings Twice).
+Wendy's character in the film differs from the novel, appearing less capable and more vulnerable.
+Throughout filming, Kubrick pushed Duvall, she said, "to get the performance out of me that he wanted".
+King said in a 1978 interview that the casting of Duvall was "an example of absolutely grotesque casting".

+Slim Pickens was offered the role of Dick Hallorann, but Pickens remembered his experience of working with Kubrick on Dr. Strangelove and told the director that he would take the role only if his scenes in the film were shot in fewer than 100 takes.
+Kubrick declined and Scatman Crothers got the part after he had been suggested by Pickens's agent.

-The director's initial candidate to play the Torrances' son was Cary Guffey (Close Encounters of the Third Kind), but the young actor's parents prevented him, claiming that the film was too gruesome for a child.
-In his search to find the right actor to play Danny, Kubrick sent a husband-and-wife team, Leon (who portrayed Lord Bullingdon in Barry Lyndon) and Kersti Vitali, to Chicago, Denver, and Cincinnati to create an interview pool of 5,000 boys over a six-month period.
+The director's initial candidate to play the Torrances' son Danny Torrance was Cary Guffey (Close Encounters of the Third Kind), but the young actor's parents refused, saying the film was too gruesome for a child.
+In his search to find the right actor to play Danny, Kubrick sent Leon (who portrayed Lord Bullingdon in Barry Lyndon) and Kersti Vitali, a husband-and-wife team, to Chicago, Denver and Cincinnati to create an interview pool of 5,000 boys over a six-month period.
 These cities were chosen since Kubrick was looking for a boy with an accent that fell between Jack Nicholson's and Shelley Duvall's speech patterns, with Nicholson coming from New Jersey and Duvall from Texas.
-During the filming, the little actor was protected in a special way by Kubrick; in fact, the boy believed at all times that he was shooting a drama, not a horror movie.
-Following his role in the 1982 film Will: G. Gordon Liddy, Danny Lloyd abandoned his acting career.
+During the filming, Danny Lloyd, the young actor selected, was protected in a special way by Kubrick; the boy believed at all times that he was shooting a drama, not a horror movie.
+Following his role in the 1982 film Will: G. Gordon Liddy, Lloyd abandoned his acting career.

 Filming

+Principal photography began in May 1978 and wrapped in April 1979, it took place mainly in Elstree Studios, in southern England.